Elizabeth Economy: Education and career

+She serves as the East Asia book reviewer for Foreign Affairs Magazine.

+Economy hosts China Considered, a podcast produced by the Hoover Institution that features conversations with policymakers, scholars, and activists on China’s evolving domestic and international roles.
+The show explores the forces shaping China’s trajectory and examines their implications for the global order.

+She has taught at Columbia University, Johns Hopkins University's Paul H. Nitze School of Advanced International Studies, and the University of Washington's Jackson School of International Studies.

-From 2008 to 2014, she served as a member and then Vice Chair of the World Economic Forum (WEF)'s Global Agenda Council on the Future of China.
-From 2014 to 2016, she served as a member of the WEF's Global Agenda Council on the US.
+From 2008 to 2014, Economy served as a member and then Vice Chair of the World Economic Forum (WEF)'s Global Agenda Council on the Future of China.
+From 2014 to 2016, she served as a member of WEF's Global Agenda Council on the United States.

-In 2008, she received an honorary doctor of laws degree from Vermont Law School.
+In 2008, Economy received an honorary doctor of laws degree from Vermont Law School.